 (3) That the rider’s actions caused the victim’s injuries and damages

 As long as an attorney can prove these elements against a rider in a motorcycle accident, he or she can be charged with negligent riding.
-In this regard, by obeying all the stipulated laws, you’ll avoid being careless or negligent as a rider and avoid a lawsuit.
+In this regard, by obeying all the stipulated laws, you’ll avoid being careless or negligent as a rider and avoid lawsuits.

 Therefore, as long as you can obey the rules and regulations, you can avoid lawsuits due to negligence.